-In Unit 3, you will apply the problem-solving methodology to develop working software modules using a programming language.
+In Unit 3, you will apply the problem-solving methodology to develop working software modules using an object-oriented programming (OOP) language.
 You will respond to teacher-provided solution requirements and designs and develop a set of working modules through the use of a programming language.
-You will examine a simple software requirements specification and a range of software design tools in order to apply specific processing features of a programming language to create working modules.
-You will analyse a need or opportunity, select an appropriate development model, prepare a project plan, develop a software requirements specification and design a software solution.
+Through this work, you will develop an understanding of the analysis, design and development stages of the problem-solving methodology.
+You will examine a set of requirements and a range of software design tools in order to apply specific processing features of a programming language to create working modules.
+You will analyse an identified problem, need or opportunity, select an appropriate development model, prepare a project plan, develop a software requirements specification and design a software solution.

-In Unit 4, you will focus on how the information needs of individuals and organisations are met through the creation of software solutions.
-You will consider the risks to software and data during the software development process, as well as throughout the use of the software solution by an organisation.
-You will develop your preferred design into a software solution and evaluate the solution, chosen development model and project plan.
-You will examine the security practices of an organisation and the risks to software and data during the development and use of the software solutions.
-You will evaluate the current security practices and develop a risk management plan.
+In Unit 4, you will focus on how the needs of individuals and organisations are met through the development of software solutions using an object-oriented programming (OOP) language.
+You will consider the cyber security risks to organisations as a result of insecure software development practices.
+You will turn your preferred design (developed in Unit 3 Outcome 2) into a working software solution, then test and evaluate the solution and assess the project plan.
+You will examine the current software development practices of an organisation and the risks associated with insecure software development environments and practices.
+You will also evaluate the current security practices and make recommendations to ensure software development environments and practices are secure.

-- You will interpret teacher-provided solution requirements and designs, and apply a range of functions and techniques using a programming language to develop and test working software modules - You will analyse and document a need or opportunity, justify the use of an appropriate development model, formulate a project plan, generate alternative design ideas and represent the preferred solution design for creating a software solution
+- You will interpret teacher-provided solution requirements and designs, and use appropriate features of an object-oriented programming language to develop working software modules. - You will document a problem, need or opportunity, formulate a project plan, document an analysis, and generate design ideas and a preferred design for creating a software solution.

-- You will develop and evaluate a software solution that meets requirements, evaluate the effectiveness of the development model and assess the effectiveness of the project plan - You will respond to a teacher-provided case study to examine the current software development security strategies of an organisation, identify the risks and the consequences of ineffective strategies and recommend a risk management plan to improve current security practices
+- You will develop and evaluate a software solution that meets and assess the effectiveness of the project plan. - You will respond to a teacher-provided case study to analyse an organisation's software development practices, identify and evaluate current security controls and threats to software development practices, and make recommendations to improve practices.

-VCE Applied Computing: Software Development Units 3 and 4 CONTINUED
+VCE Applied Computing: Software Development Units 3 and 4

+CONTINUED